ECONOMIC RESILIENCY GRANT - BUSINESS ELIGIBILITY

 A business with one physical ND location is eligible for up to $50,000.
 A business with multiple physical locations in ND is eligible for up to $100,000.
 The maximum grant per business is $100,000.

-Your business will be eligible to receive an award equal to the sum of qualified purchases made after 3/27/2020 and expected to be made within 45 days after receiving grant approval.
+Your business will be eligible to receive an award equal to the sum of qualified purchases made after 3/27/2020 and expected to be made within 45 days after award check is issued.
 Each line item will be individually reviewed, and you will receive the total of the approved expenses not to exceed $50,000 for one location and $100,000 for two or more locations.

 Yes.
 A business with one physical ND location is eligible for up to $50,000.
 A business with multiple physical locations in ND is eligible for up to $100,000.
 The maximum grant per business is $100,000.